ARTIST Group

 Experimental tools

-State-of-the-art experimental tools such as advanced synchrotron-based characterization techniques can tackle complicated problems in materials design.
+State-of-the-art experimental tools such as advanced synchrotron-based materials characterization techniques can tackle complicated problems in materials design and resource recovery.
 Artificial Intelligence (AI) tools are used to aid the data analysis.

-Robots can ease the challenges in building and additive manufacturing at scale for automation, such as persistent labor shortage and productivity.
+Robots can ease the challenges in additive manufacturing at scale for automation, such as persistent labor shortage and productivity.

 Recent publications using the advanced tools for blended cement & carbon-bearing cement from the first year student and research assistant.